4TheSolutions/preference-priority/README.md

 6. Sheet "format" TBD

 # Instructions For Program
-- Paste the column O of the "OnlyI" sheet and also the column O of the "Only
+- Paste the column O of the "OnlyI" sheet and also the column O of the "OnlyT" sheet into the `member_preferences` dictionary of the event assignments python program.
+- Paste the column P of the "OnlyI" sheet and also the column "P" of the "OnlyT" sheet into the `member_priority` dictionary of the event assignments python program.